Akinwale Arobieke: Breaches of SOPO

 In late 2008, Arobieke approached a 17-year-old in Birkenhead and asked to feel his biceps.
 By doing so, he was in breach of the Sexual Offences Prevention Order (SOPO) which specifically prohibited him from approaching young men and touching their muscles.
 He was arrested and convicted for this breach of the SOPO, receiving a sentence of 18 months.

 In April 2010, Arobieke appeared in court in the Welsh town of Mold, having been charged with further offences.
 On 24 June 2010, after a jury found him guilty of touching the calf and quadriceps muscles of a 16-year-old boy in Llandudno, the judge said that Arobieke was a "sexual predator" and jailed him for two and a half years.
 The offence was a breach of his Sexual Offences Prevention Order.
-Arobieke, who defended himself in court, insisted he was the victim of malicious false allegations to the police: "They receive several calls a day saying I am in locations across the country even when I am in prison".
+Arobieke, who defended himself in court, insisted he was the victim of malicious false allegations to the police: "They receive several calls a day saying I am in locations across the country even when I am in prison."

 In June 2012, Merseyside Police issued a statement denying rumours that Arobieke had died and stating that he remained in prison.
 The same month, Arobieke was released from prison after serving two years of his sentence.
+He was arrested in August after attending a bodybuilding competition at the Royal Northern College of Music in Manchester, an event he was prohibited from attending under the conditions of his bail.